Crash on the Kennedy? Wreck on the Dan Ryan?

-Texting is one of the most dangerous activities and also one of the most visible with a large number of people considering the practice unacceptable yet still admitting to texting while driving themselves.
-Texting while driving is just as likely to cause a collision as is a driver who has a blood alcohol content of 0.08, the legal limit in Illinois that creates a presumption that a driver is drunk, yet people who would never drink and drive still choose to text while driving.
+Texting is one of the most dangerous activities and also one of the most visible.
+A large number of people consider the practice unacceptable yet still admit to doing it themselves.
+Texting while driving is just as likely to cause a collision as is a driver who has a blood alcohol content of 0.08, the legal limit in Illinois.
+Yet, people who would never drink and drive still choose to text while driving.

 Expressway Accidents Caused by Poor Road Designs